 What do landlords in the London property market need to know about fire safety regulations?

-Harry Singh, an estate agent in Hayes, reminds landlords of the need to keep up to date with changes in the law regarding fire safety.
-“There have been cases of landlords being fined for breaches of the fire safety standards” he says “so being aware of any changes to legislation and making sure to comply with the rules is essential for the landlord’s own protection”.
+Our estate agents in Hayes remind landlords of the need to keep up to date with changes in the law regarding fire safety.
+“There have been cases of landlords being fined for breaches of the fire safety standards, so being aware of any changes to legislation and making sure to comply with the rules is essential for the landlord’s own protection”.

 Those who rent property in West London are protected by the Housing Act 2004 along with a number of other laws which lay out the fire safety requirements placed on landlords.
 While some of these are fairly obvious, such as ensuring that tenants are able to easily exit the property in the event of a fire, there are some less well known obligations, especially for those who let furnished properties or HMOs.